 Subject to change based on LACCD district board rules and policies.
 Effective 2015, in compliance with SB 1456 - Student Success Act of 2012, all new students are expected to participate in the core matriculation services of Assessment, Orientation, and Counseling.
 However, some students may be exempted from these services if one or more of the following apply:

 - Student has completed an associate degree or higher.

 - Student has enrolled at the college for a reason other than career development or advancement, transfer, attainment of a degree or certificate of achievement, or completion of a basic skills or English as a Second Language course sequence.

-- Student has completed these services at another community college within a time period identified by the district.
+- Student has completed these 3 steps at another community college within a time period identified by the district.

 - Student has enrolled at the college solely to take a course that is legally mandated for employment as defined in section 55000 or necessary in response to a significant change in the industry or licensure standards.

 - Student has enrolled at the college as a special admit student pursuant to Education Code Section 76001.